 The Town Planner and Economic Development Director and the Executive Director of Dedham Square Circle are working with the Steering Committee.

 The initiative will include a review of history and existing conditions, a framework and storyboard of design and development patterns, community meetings and input, and final documents.

-The first community meeting was held on Tuesday, January 30, 2018, at the Dedham Middle School.
-Watch video of the meeting as recorded by Dedham TV.
+- The first community meeting was held on Tuesday, January 30, 2018, at the Dedham Middle School.
+Watch the video.